astropy/astropy/docs/install.rst

 - `PyYAML <http://pyyaml.org>`_: To read/write
   :class:`~astropy.table.Table` objects from/to the Enhanced CSV ASCII table format.

-- `scipy`_: To power a variety of features (currently mainly cosmology-related functionality).
+- `scipy`_: To power a variety of features in several modules.

 - `xmllint <http://www.xmlsoft.org/>`_: To validate VOTABLE XML files.

-- `matplotlib <http://matplotlib.org/>`_ 1.5 or later: To provide plotting functionality that `astropy.visualization` enhances.
+- `matplotlib <http://matplotlib.org/>`_ 1.5 or later: To provide plotting
+  functionality that `astropy.visualization` enhances.

 - `pytz <http://pythonhosted.org/pytz/>`_: To specify and convert between timezones.